pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 $ pachctl port-forward
 ```

+## 8. Check That Your Cluster Is Up And Running
 You are done!
 You can make sure that your cluster is working
 by running `pachctl version` or creating a new repo.